Students may continue in the major by accomplishing the following:

 Terminating Students Out of Social Work

-- Failure to make at least a grade of “C” after two attempts in any social work course.
+- Failure to maintain a minimum final grade of “C” in all social work courses.

 - Failure in Internship SW 495: Social Work Internship.